mixxxdj/website/content/news/2024-01-23-improved-waveforms.md

 comments: yes
 date: 2023-08-15 13:09:47

-One of the major improvements of Mixxx 2.4 is a revision of the scrolling waveform implementation, to achieve smoother animation at a higher frame rate (60 fps), with less frame-drops and lower CPU load.
+One of the major improvements in Mixxx 2.4 is a revision of the scrolling waveform implementation, to achieve smoother animation at a higher frame rate (60 fps), with fewer frame-drops and a lower CPU load.

 ## Rewrite